rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

 - **bit bucket (n.)** - That place where discarded bits are thrown.

 - **copper (n.)** - For purposes of this document, we are only talking about Cat-5 and similar networking cables that send a signal down pairs of copper wires.
 Many other methods of transmitting data are possible, including fiber-optics, radio waves, even pigeons (for very low bandwidth purposes only of course).
-Cat-5 and it's derivatives are the most common physical media for transmitting data however, so canonically, copper means Cat-5 and similar cables.
+Cat-5 and its derivatives are the most common physical media for transmitting data however, so canonically, copper means Cat-5 and similar cables.

 - **TTL (n.)** Time to Live.
 In networking, this often isn't in seconds, but rather in nodes to traverse before dying.